AdaptiveComputationLab/simcov/README.md

 Once the run has completed, the outputs can be viewed in paraview by opening the samples subdirectory of the output directory.
 To help with viewing, a python script can generate a paraview state file:

 ```
-pvpython sample-state.py --data <output_dir>/samples
+scripts/generate_paraview_state.py --data <output_dir>/samples --stats <output_dir>/simcov.stats -o paraview-state
 ```

-Note that the `pvpython` wrapper is needed (not just plain python).
+Note that the `pvpython` wrapper is needed (not just plain python), and is used in the script.

-The above command will generate a file called `samples-state.pvsm` and this can be loaded into paraview, e.g.:
+The above command will generate a file called `paraview-state.pvsm` and this can be loaded into paraview, e.g.:

 ```
-paraview sample-state.pvsm
+paraview paraview-state.pvsm
 ```